April 8, 20190 mins read

 If a new vulnerability is found, Snyk alerts you about the newly found vulnerability and opens a Fix pull request, including suggested upgrades or Snyk patches to fix the vulnerability.

 In Bitbucket’s pull request interface, the changes are scanned and results are shown as detailed in-line annotations next to the changes that introduce new issues.
-These annotations make it easier to understand the results of Snyk’s scan and support informed decisions, as demonstrated in the following images.
-The following image displays in-line annotation of the vulnerabilities:
+These annotations make it easier to understand the results of Snyk’s scan and support informed decisions.

 For more information about installation and usage, check this Snyk Bitbucket Code Insights blog post containing a video of it all happening!